saylerb/hang-in-there-boilerplate/pull_request_template.md

 >Describe your code changes in detail for reviewers.

 Used innerHTML to insert same structure of main poster into the poster grid to allow for mini poster to appear.
+By assigning savedPostersGrid to an empty string and using += operator to add each innerHTML insertion, we were able to get all the saved posters to show up.

 ## Output screenshots
 >Post the output screenshots, if an UI is affected or added due to this feature.